YamiOmar88/manufacturing_entropy_article/README.md

 ### Heatmaps plotting

 In order to plot the `p_ij` heatmaps, the `plot_heatmap.py` file must be run.
 This calls the `heatmap.py` module.

+### What about the other files?

+Those were used for other tests that are not relevant in the context of this article.